 How can I support my back and posture when sitting in a chair?

-- When sitting, portable back supports can help to reduce pain, such as the ‘Back Friend’.
-Alternatively, a rolled up bath towel in the small of your back can help.
+- When sitting, portable back supports such as the ‘Back Friend’ can help to reduce pain.
+Alternatively, a rolled-up bath towel in the small of your back can help.

 - If you sit at a desk at work, the height and angle of the seat and backrest should be adjustable with the seat tilting slightly downwards to encourage good posture.
 Ask for an occupational health assessment of your work environment through your Health and Safety representative.